As I get ready to head back into my classroom, I am thinking about my feedback and the intention vs. outcome.

 Trains Go is a new 16 page board book by Steve Light.
 It's a book that helps a child differentiate between the sounds different trains make.
 The board book helps readers hear the distinct sounds of a mountain train, a speed train, a steam train, a diesel train, etc. It reminds readers that not all… Continue reading Onomatopoeia + a Giveaway

 I've learned the importance of communicating clearly with students through the Responsive Classroom training I've had and books I've read about teacher-talk.
 One book that resonated with me several years ago was Choice Words: How Our Language Affects Children's Learning by Peter H. Johnston.
 In his book, Johnston made me think deeply about the words… Continue reading A Few Questions for Peter H. Johnston + a Book Giveaway

 I've been doing Pilates since August 2008.
 I started it in order to get stronger after some surgery I had in 2007.
-I've been doing it three times a week … Continue Reading Praising Kids.
+I've been doing it three times a week for the past few months.
+While I have nothing even close to Madonna's physique, I have certainly become stronger.
+My Pilates Instructor is very cautious… Continue reading Praising Kids.
 Talking to Kids.
 Questioning Kids.